Richard Coles

-Richard Keith Robert Coles FRSA FKC (born 26 March 1962) is an English writer, radio presenter and Church of England clergyman who was the vicar of Finedon in Northamptonshire from 2011 to 2022.
-He first came to prominence as the multi-instrumentalist who partnered Jimmy Somerville in the 1980s band the Communards.
-They achieved three top ten hits, including the No. 1 record and best-selling single of 1986, a dance version of "Don't Leave Me This Way".
+Richard Keith Robert Coles FRSA FKC (born 26 March 1962) is an English writer, radio presenter and Church of England priest.
+After playing in the 1980s band Bronski Beat, he came to prominence as the multi-instrumentalist who partnered Jimmy Somerville in the band the Communards.
+They achieved three UK top-10 hits, including the No. 1 record and best-selling single of 1986, a cover version of "Don't Leave Me This Way".

-Coles frequently appears on radio and television as well as in newspapers and, in March 2011, became the host of BBC Radio 4's Saturday Live programme.
-He is a regular contributor to QI, Would I Lie to You? and Have I Got News for You.
-He is an author, Chancellor of the University of Northampton, Honorary Chaplain to the Worshipful Company of Leathersellers, and a patron of social housing project Greatwell Homes in Wellingborough.
+Coles frequently appears on radio and television as well as in newspapers and, from March 2011 until March 2023, was the co-host of BBC Radio 4's Saturday Live programme.
+He is a regular contributor to the television shows QI, Would I Lie to You? and Have I Got News for You.
+He is the chancellor of the University of Northampton, a former honorary chaplain to the Worshipful Company of Leathersellers, and a patron of social housing project Greatwell Homes in Wellingborough.

+Early life

+Coles was born in Northampton.
+His grandfather was a prosperous shoe manufacturer.
+The company struggled under Coles's father, and the family lost much of its wealth.